 We have a staff of about 2,000 employees, including about 1,100 teachers.
 More than 380 Bellevue teachers are National Board-certified, more than any other district in the state.
 More than 75% of our teachers hold a master’s degree.

-The district is led by Superintendent Dr. Tim Mills.
+The district is led by Superintendent Dr. Ivan Duran.
 Five community members make up the Bellevue School District’s Board of Directors, one from each of the five geographical districts.
 The board members are elected to their posts by registered voters for terms of four years.

 We are always looking for qualified applicants to fill a wide variety of roles in the district.
 Whether you are looking to be full-time, part-time or a substitute, we have an opportunity for you.